Dirigible/Statamic-Compressor/README.md

 ![](http://than.to/T1n7.png)

-_Here, `jpegtran` saves is able to losslessly trim 9.9% off the original's file size._
+_Here, `jpegtran` is able to losslessly trim 9.9% off the original's file size._

 -----